Pir Muhammad Khan Shirwani

-Background
+Biography

 Pir Muhammad was the Vakil-i-Mutlaq (general manager) of the regent of the Mughal Empire, Bairam Khan, who had granted him the titles of Khan and Sultan.
 However, in 1559, he was temporarily dismissed by Bairam due to his arrogance and ordered to go to Mecca for Hajj (pilgrimage).
 He was replaced by Haji Muhammad Sistani, one of Bairam's subordinates.
 This displeased Akbar as the dismissal of a senior official without prior consultation with the emperor was a sign of blatant disrespect on Bairam's part and Akbar decided to dismiss Bairam.
 Pir Muhammad, who had travelled till Gujarat and made his way back to Rajputana, was sent secret messages by Akbar to be ready to return.
-Later in 1560, when Bairam was ordered by Akbar to go to Hajj, on the insistence of his political opponents Maham Anga and Adham Khan, Pir Muhammad (who had returned to the Mughal court) was sent to trail him and 'pack him off to Mecca'.
+Later in 1560, when Bairam was ordered by Akbar to go for Hajj, on the insistence of his political opponents Maham Anga and her son Adham Khan, Pir Muhammad (who had returned to the Mughal court) was sent to trail him and 'pack him off to Mecca'.
 When Bairam became aware of Pir Muhammad's approach, he took it as an insult and decided to turn back and rebel.
-At the sight of Bairam's Turkoman horse archers, Pir Muhammad hastily retreated.
+At the sight of Bayram's Turkoman horse archers, Pir Muhammad hastily retreated.

 Conquest of Malwa

 In early 1561, Akbar sent Adham Khan and Pir Muhammad to lead an army to capture Malwa (in present-day Madhya Pradesh and south-eastern Rajasthan, India.
-The ruler of Malwa, Baz Bahadur attempted to resist them at his capital, Sarangpur, but was deserted by his best officers and defeated, though he managed to escape to Khandesh, leaving behind his harem, treasure and war elephants.
+The ruler of the Malwa Sultanate, Baz Bahadur attempted to resist them at his capital, Sarangpur, but was deserted by his best officers and defeated, though he managed to escape to Khandesh, leaving behind his harem, treasure and war elephants.
 Adham Khan and Pir Muhammad then conducted a general massacre in Malwa, killing women, children and even Sayyids, who were descendants of the Islamic prophet Muhammad.
 Adham Khan kept all of the captive women and choice spoils for himself.
 His insolence infuriated Akbar, who dismissed him and the campaign of Malwa was left in command of Pir Muhammad, who was tasked to capture the fugitive Baz Bahadur.

 Pir Muhammad went south and captured Bijargarh (in present-day Madhya Pradesh) again with general massacre and invaded the kingdom of Khandesh, were Baz Bahadur had taken refuge.
 He also captured the fortress of Asirgarh and marched towards Burhanpur (both in present-day southern Madhya Pradesh), destroying everything on his way and conducting general massacres.
 At Burhanpur, however, he was defeated by a coalition of three rulers: Baz Bahadur himself, Mubarak Khan II, ruler of Khandesh and Tufal Khan, ruler of Berar (in present-day Maharashtra).

 Death

-Outnumbered by this coalition, Pir Muhammad hastily retreated towards Malwa.
-Having reached the Narmada River at night, he insisted at crossing it immediately despite his officers cautioning him not to do so.
-In the middle of the river, he fell off from his horse and died of drowning.
+Outnumbered by this coalition, Pir Muhammad hastily retreated back towards Malwa.
+Having reached the Narmada River at night, he insisted on crossing it immediately despite his officers cautioning him not to do so.
+In the middle of the river, he fell off from his horse and drowned.